dangyogi/tile-layout/README.md

         skip_y: <exp>
         is_rect: true|false

-For shape_types, only polygon is currently accepted.
+For <shape_types>, only polygon is currently accepted.

 is_rect defaults to false.

 ### tiles.yaml

 This defines all of the tiles available to make patterns out of.
 Each tile has either a uniform color or an image.
-Images are only supported for square and rectangular tiles.
+Images are only currently supported for square and rectangular tiles.

-The tiles.yaml in the repository probably has some useful tiles for your project, but also probably has many useless tiles for you.
+The tiles.yaml in the repository probably has some useful tiles for your project, but also probably has many useless tiles.
+You'll need to modify it to include what tiles you might use.

     <name>:
         shape: <name>